All text and illustrations ©Anna Franklin, unless otherwise stated

 The only conclusion was the type of people who came.
 In the beginning, attendees consisted of committed Pagans, sometimes with their non-Pagan but respectful partners/friends, and genuinely interested newbies.

 Then in 2013 and 2014 we got a lot more non-Pagan attendees just wanting a festival or to sit drinking all day in what was effectively a cheap camping weekend.
 We think they didn’t come with Pagan friends, but just bought tickets on the Internet.
 Some of them were talking loudly, drinking, laughing, catcalling, mickey taking and talking on their phones during the rituals, treating them as another piece of entertainment like the band.
 For those of us who see our rituals as sacred, it was extremely upsetting.
-I know some of the genuine Pagans were put off attending by this, and I suspect this would have happened increasingly had it been allowed to continue, and the good reputation we had built over many years would have been lost.
+I know some genuine Pagans were put off attending by this, and I suspect this would have happened increasingly had it been allowed to continue, and the good reputation we had built over many years would have been lost.

 We could have carried on as we were and sold out tickets twice over for a 2015 Gathering, but instead took the decision to have a year off and think about what would be the right thing to do.
 It might not be the most profitable or popular thing, but we wanted it to be the right thing.